-Not sure how to play with your baby or worried they’re bored and missing out on growth?
+Not sure how to stimulate your baby, teach independent play, or worried they’re missing out on growth?

 In Montessori we think of productive kids’ play as work: as they interact with things in their environment with their body and mind, they’re learning about the properties of the world, about themselves, and learning to concentrate on tasks of their choosing.
-To foster this kind of work, our goal as adults is to set up a space that’s tidy and accessible, with objects that are optimal for their current stage of development, and finally observe their activity to adjust.
+To foster this kind of work, our goal as adults is to set up a space that’s tidy and accessible, with objects that are optimal for their current stage of development, and finally observe their activity to adjust what we offer.

 Here are some quick tips: